SpencerSzabados/SpencerSzabados.github.io/_posts/2022-07-20-perlin-worms.md

 }
 ```

 Here are two examples for the kinds of worms that can be generated using this simple script and method for two different randomly placed segments within the same noise volume.
-The worm that turns smoothly, that is does not jitter, results from a finely divided lookup segment in the noise domain, and vise versa for the worm with a lots of jitter.
+The worm that turns smoothly, that is does not jitter, results from a finely divided lookup segment in the noise domain, and vise versa for the worm with lots of jitter.

 As can be seen, generating procedural objects like these is incredibly simple and the method achieves a good amount of diversity in generation.